slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 # Web attacks detection with machine learning
 ## About
-Web attack detection using Machine Learning trained with HTTP logs.
+Web attack detection using Machine Learning trained with your HTTP logs.

 ## Usage
 ### Encode your http logs and save the result into a csv file